queryluke/masseffect-5e/static/data/tools/brewers_supplies.md

 ---

 Brewing is the art of producing beer, mead, wine, and liquor.
 Not only does brewing create alcoholic beverages, but the process of brewing purifies water.
-Brewing beer, mead, and wine takes weeks of fermentation, but only a few hours of work.
+Brewing beer, mead, or wine takes weeks of fermentation, but only a few hours of work.
 You can further distill fermented beverages to create liquor.

 __Components__.
 A large glass jug, a quantity of hops, a siphon, and several feet of tubing, bottles, and a distiller.